NeymarJohn/grpc_working/doc/interop-test-descriptions.md

       }
     }
     ```

-2. Client repeats step 1. with FullDuplexCall instead of UnaryCall.
+ 2. Client calls FullDuplexCall with:

-Asserts:
+    ```
+    {
+      response_status:{
+        code: 2
+        message: "test status message"
+      }
+    }
+    ```

+    and then half-closes

+Client asserts:
-* received status code is the same with sent code
+* received status code is the same as the sent code for both Procedure steps 1
+  and 2
-* received status message is the same with sent message
+* received status message is the same as the sent message for both Procedure
+  steps 1 and 2

 ### unimplemented_method